ResetXPDR/MSFS_AutoFPS/README.md

 Now fully compatible with MSFS 2020 and 2024 in the one app, this app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use UI and provides features such as:<br/>
 - Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule, the latter as an expert option,
 - A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and is fully customisable in Expert mode.
+- Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
+- A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
+- An Expert Option, which allows user customisation of the following:
   - Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,
-- Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
   - Cloud quality decrease option for when either FPS can't be achieved at the lowest desired TLOD or when the GPU load is too high,
   - Automatic OLOD adjustment option based on an automatic or user-definable OLOD range and altitude band (AGL),
-- Simultaneous PC, FG (native nVidia, FG mod and Lossless Scaling) and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
+- Simultaneous PC, FG (native nVidia, FG mod or Lossless Scaling) and VR mode compatibility, including correct FG FPS display, and separate FPS targets for each mode,
-- A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
 - Auto detection and protection from known similar apps already running or incompatibilities with newer MSFS versions,
 - Auto TLOD limiting when running the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app and VRAM overflow in MSFS is impending, as occurs for some users with MSFS 2024.
 - Auto disabling of Dynamic Settings in MSFS 2024 while this app is active, to prevent settings contention, and
-- Auto restoration of original MSFS settings changed by the app, recently enhanced to withstand MSFS CTDs.<br><br>
+- Auto restoration of original MSFS settings changed by the app, enhanced to withstand MSFS CTDs.<br><br>

 **Really, really important:**
 - Do not even mention, let alone try to discuss, this app on the MSFS official forums, even in personal messages, as they have taken the view that this app modifies licenced data, regardless of how harmless the way in which the app does it, and is therefore a violation of their Terms of Service and Code of Conduct for that website.
 If you do so, your post/personal message will be flagged by moderators and you may get banned from the MSFS official forums.
 You have been warned!